 Your employee engagement survey vendor should be clear and responsive about progress on your launch, timeline, and questions or concerns along the way.

 Here are a few questions to use to evaluate your partner:

 Archaic and inefficient reporting will hold your organization back from timely action.
 Your survey partner should provide an online system that makes it easy for your leaders to:

 Your survey vendor should offer training and resources to identify where to focus your efforts and create action plans.
 The better equipped your team is when it comes to using the tools, interpreting data, and taking action, the faster you can create an engaged workplace.

 Your survey partner should provide a variety of listening opportunities to support your organization’s unique engagement strategy, including:

-Your survey partner should have a critical vision for what’s next in employee engagement and continuously share those ideas and resources with you.
-They should be just as invested in helping your employees, teams, and organization be successful as you are.
+Your survey partner should have a critical vision for what’s next in employee engagement.
+They should continuously share those ideas and resources with you.
+You want a vendor who’s just as invested in helping your employees, teams, and organization be successful as you are.